sdmjhca/vertx-http2-apns/README.md

 # vertx-http2-apns
-create vertx-http2 impl APNS
-apns-http2

 A Java library for sending notifications via APNS using Apple's new HTTP/2 API.
-This library uses Netty4.
+This library uses Vertx.
-Note: This is required until Java 7 is released.
+Note: This is required  Java 8 .

 Installation